vroad/robotnix/docs/src/development.md

 Running `nix-build --arg configuration <cfg> -A <output>` for the outputs below will produce the corresponding helper script, using the provided robotnix configuration.

 - `config.build.debugEnterEnv` produces a script which enters an FHS environment with the required dependencies, as well as the Android source files bind-mounted under the current directory.
 Useful in conjunction with `cd $(mktemp -d)` to enter a temporary directory.
-Files are bind-mounted readonly, so files cannot be edited ad-hoc using this script.
+Files are bind-mounted readonly unless you configure local source directories (See "Configuring local repo file for development" section below).

 The following outputs can be useful with an existing Android source checkout made using `repo`.
 - `config.build.env` produces a `robotnix-build` script under `bin/` which enters an FHS environment that contains all required dependencies to build Android.